It’s exciting to see how fast a portfolio can grow once you hit a certain dollar amount. The snowball effect is real!

 Cash was down 6.7% as I initiated a position in a small-cap company this month in my taxable account.

-Cash now makes up 7.2% of my overall portfolio so a good deal below my 10% max and I’ll continue deploying it as I find values and to prop up any asset classes that are below their target allocation.
+Cash now makes up 7.2% of my overall portfolio.
+That’s a good deal below my 10% max.
+I’ll continue deploying it as I find values and to prop up any asset classes that are below their target allocation.

 Let’s take a look at the asset allocation now.

-I was pretty close to target across the board last month and that hasn’t changed much.
-There have been asset classes that out performed(international developed) and classes that have lagged behind(REIT and bonds) so there’s some work to do but I’m still pretty close to where I want to be right now.
+I was pretty close to target across the board last month.
+That hasn’t changed much.
+There have been asset classes that out performed(international developed).
+Also classes that have lagged behind(REIT and bonds) so there’s some work to do but I’m still pretty close to where I want to be right now.

 Here’s the breakdown of each class versus target.